devashish234073/migration-projects/spring-mvc/spring-mvc-xml/README.md

 - All application wiring (beans, security, ORM) is performed via the XML configuration files listed above.
 - To change server/plugin behavior, edit `pom.xml` plugin configuration.

-If you'd like, I can also add a brief developer quickstart (build, package, run) or a small troubleshooting section.
-Let me know which you'd prefer next.